-New York State1s stringent Public Health Law requires all students to provide documented proof of immunity to measles, mumps, and rubella.
-For individual and community protection, TB testing and up-to-date tetanus/diphtheria immunization is also required.
-Hepatitis B immunization is recommended; meningococcal vaccine is suggested, but not required.
+New York State's stringent Public Health Law requires all students to provide documented proof of immunization or immunity to measles, mumps, and rubella.
+TB testing and up-to-date tetanus/diphtheria immunization is also required.
+Hepatitis B and meningococcal immunization is recommended.